onefrankguy/frankmitchell.org/posts/building-my-first-hf-radio.md

 The case itself is about four and a half inches by four and a half inches.
-With a quarter inch of clearance between the bottom of the case and the board, and a top case that mirrors the bottom one, there's plenty of room for expansions, add-ons, and experiments.
+With a quarter inch of clearance between the bottom of the case and the board, and a top half that mirrors the bottom one, there's plenty of room for expansions, add-ons, and experiments.

 <img class="game art" src="/images/norcal-40a-board-size.jpg"/>